eduard-b/TAME/README.md

-# TAME — Tabular Alignment via Moment Embeddings
+# TAME — implementation for the article Dataset Distillation by Tabular Alignment via Moment Embeddings

 Dataset distillation for tabular data through distribution matching.
 TAME optimizes a compact synthetic dataset by aligning first- and second-order statistics (mean + full covariance) with the real data in a frozen random embedder space.